kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 But if you place MY_Input, your MY_Input extends the CI_Input of *CI PHPUnit Test*.

-If your MY_Input overrides the above method, probably *CI PHPUnit Test* does not work correctly.
+If your MY_Input overrides the above method, you have to take care of changes in the CI_Input of *CI PHPUnit Test*.

 #### `exit()`